It’s the quick-growing weed that’s estimated to cost the UK economy tens of millions of pounds a year - Japanese knotweed.

 After properly identifying the plant, and understanding the risks posed, next on the agenda for homeowners is looking at how to kill Japanese knotweed.

-It’s not easy, takes time, and could be expensive.
+It’s not easy, it takes time and it could be expensive.

 Here are your options: